barzegari/DigiCoinWallet/README.md

-# Waves Client (beta version)
+# DigiCoin Wallet (beta version)

-The new client is available here and at [beta.wavesplatform.com](https://beta.wavesplatform.com/).
+The first version of digicoin is available here and at [wallet.mrdigicoin.eu](https://wallet.mrdigicoin.eu/).

-The old stable client is available at [waveswallet.io](https://waveswallet.io/) and on branch [old-client](https://github.com/wavesplatform/WavesGUI/tree/old-client).

 ## Setup